 “Because we live in the electronic age, we also spend a lot of time on our electronic devices ‘off the clock,’ and we should try to avoid this.
 A social support network is very important, too.”

-In an interesting study published in the May 2010 issue of Occupational and Environmental Medicine, female nurses who felt they were under “too much pressure” at work also had a significantly increased risk of developing angina or having a heart attack, once again independent of traditional coronary risk factors – particularly among nurses younger than age 51 years.
+In an interesting study published in Occupational and Environmental Medicine, female nurses who felt they were under “too much pressure” at work also had a significantly increased risk of developing angina or having a heart attack, once again independent of traditional coronary risk factors – particularly among nurses younger than age 51 years.

 Most nurses also have to contend with something that many of the rest of us don’t: shift work.
 This in itself is linked to increased cardiac risk factors.